 Read, read and then read some more.
 Start with the ‘Our firm’, ‘What we do’ and ‘Insights’ sections of Goldman Sachs’ website, which give vital information about the firm’s leadership, business standards, people and culture, an overview of its business and details of individual work in areas including its divisions for investment banking, consumer and wealth management, asset management, global markets and research.

 But don’t stop there.
 Uncover all sources of useful information: financial publications for news about deals, features on HR websites about its people management and, whenever you get the chance, consult with alumni or quiz previous interns.

 Anybody can take the information they’ve found doing recommended research and regurgitate it when asked a related question, such as, 'what are our main products and services?'
 In order to stand out, show that you understand the business and are genuinely interested in joining it by elaborating on one of the points you raise in your response.

 You should also ensure you focus on the area of the business to which you have applied.
-For example, if you have applied for a graduate scheme in the engineering division at Goldman Sachs, you could mention the growth of electronic trading and the introduction of new technologies, and ask about (or better still discuss) the possible impact it could have on the department and/or business.
+For example, if you have applied for a graduate scheme in the engineering division at Goldman Sachs, you could mention the introduction of new technologies such as artificial intelligence, and ask about (or better still discuss) the possible impact it could have on the department and/or business.

 We can’t emphasise enough that Goldman Sachs expects you to turn up to the interview with an excellent understanding of its culture and how its values and vision help to shape its business.
 Make clear your understanding of Goldman Sachs’ culture even where the interview questions don’t directly ask you for it.
 For example, you may be asked during your interview a question along the lines of, 'in what type of environment do you work best?'
 This is really for Goldman Sachs interviewers to assess whether you would be a good cultural fit for them.